He's a Quiet Captain.

 So I’ve started picturing my relationship with God as different than my other ones.
 Maybe a good analogy is that my life is a big wooden ship floating through 80 years of expansive sea.
 I have surrendered the helm to this old stoic guy, that rarely says anything, but he’s listening as I sit by his side and tell him what I want, and what I’m scared of and stuff.
 I’ll try to tell him where I’m pretty sure we should go, but rarely does he swing the steering wheel around to go where I think we should go.
 But sometimes I guess he does, and he seems happy to show me what’s over there too.

 But what I’m trying to say is that I thought he would chat with me over coffee, or instruct me with obvious words like my father.
 But instead I think he quietly guides my life, hearing everything I say to him.
 He leads me into new waters, sometimes hard, but good.
-And every now and then he’ll turn to me and whisper something to me over the storm.
+And every now and then he’ll turn and whisper something to me over the storm.
 And if I’m sitting close enough, I can hear it.

 But most of the time I feel like a little kid at his side talking my head off about the clouds, or nagging him about the stormy waves or saying “lookit! lookit!” every time he drives us into a painted sunset.
 And I think that slight smile he’s holding back says things too deep for me to understand except that he thinks I’m adorable and that he has found something worth protecting from all the squalls and serpents and hard metal subs that he allowed to exist and then defeated for us.